-If the results of our clinical trials, including our ongoing ATYR1923 Phase 1b/2a clinical trial in patients with pulmonary sarcoidosis and our ATYR1923 Phase 2 clinical trial in COVID-19 patients with severe respiratory complications, are perceived to be negative or inconclusive, or if there are safety concerns or adverse events associated with our product candidates, we may be required to perform additional clinical trials to support approval or be subject to additional post-marketing testing requirements; be delayed in obtaining marketing approval for our product candidates, if at all; obtain approval for indications or patient populations that are not as broad as intended or desired; obtain approval with labeling that includes significant use or distribution restrictions or safety warnings; be subject to changes in the way the product is manufactured or administered; have regulatory authorities withdraw their approval of the product or impose restrictions on its distribution in the form of a modified risk evaluation and mitigation strategy (REMS); be subject to litigation; or experience damage to our reputation.
+If the results of our clinical trials, including our ongoing ATYR1923 Phase 1b/2a clinical trial in patients with pulmonary sarcoidosis are perceived to be negative or inconclusive, or if there are safety concerns or adverse events associated with our product candidates, we may be required to perform additional clinical trials to support approval or be subject to additional post-marketing testing requirements; be delayed in obtaining marketing approval for our product candidates, if at all; obtain approval for indications or patient populations that are not as broad as intended or desired; obtain approval with labeling that includes significant use or distribution restrictions or safety warnings; be subject to changes in the way the product is manufactured or administered; have regulatory authorities withdraw their approval of the product or impose restrictions on its distribution in the form of a modified risk evaluation and mitigation strategy; be subject to litigation; or experience damage to our reputation.

-To date, the safety and efficacy of ATYR1923 in humans has not been studied to a significant extent.
-Accordingly, ATYR1923 and future product candidates could potentially cause adverse events that have not yet been predicted.
+To date, the safety and efficacy of ATYR1923 in humans has not been studied to a significant extent and ATYR2810 has not been studied in humans at all.
+Accordingly, ATYR1923, ATYR2810 and future product candidates could potentially cause adverse events that have not yet been predicted.
 In addition, the inclusion of critically ill patients in our clinical trials may result in deaths or other adverse medical events due to the natural progression of the disease.

-Further, if patients drop out of our trials, miss scheduled doses or follow-up visits or otherwise fail to follow trial protocols, or if our trials are otherwise disputed due to COVID-19 or actions taken to slow its spread, the integrity of data from our trials may be compromised or not accepted by the FDA or other regulatory authorities, which would represent a significant setback for the applicable program.
+Further, if patients drop out of our current or any future trials, miss scheduled doses or follow-up visits or otherwise fail to follow trial protocols, or if our trials are otherwise disrupted due to COVID-19 or actions taken to slow its spread, the integrity of data from our ongoing trial may be compromised or not accepted by the FDA or other regulatory authorities, which would represent a significant setback for the applicable program.
 In addition, the COVID-19 pandemic has impacted clinical trials broadly, including our ATYR1923 Phase 1b/2a trial in patients with pulmonary sarcoidosis, with many sites pausing enrollment and patients choosing not to enroll or continue participating in ongoing trials.
-While the majority of such sites are now continuing enrollment and trial activities, the availability of top-line results from the clinical trial is delayed.
-We may experience delays in site initiation and patient enrollment, failures to comply with study protocols, delays in the manufacture of product candidates for clinical testing and other difficulties in starting or completing our clinical trials due to the COVID-19 pandemic.
+While we completed enrollment in December 2020, the availability of results from the Phase 1b/2a clinical trial has been delayed to the third quarter of 2021.
+We may experience delays in site initiation and patient enrollment, failures to comply with study protocols, delays in the manufacture of study drug for clinical testing and other difficulties in starting or completing our current or future trials due to the COVID-19 pandemic.